qwrtln/Homm3BG-mission-book/README.md

 > 🏗️ THIS IS A WORK IN PROGRESS 🚧

-Click in the table to download the most recent builds in the chosen language:
+Click on the table to download the most recent builds in the chosen language:

 <table>
     <thead>